jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

   - **college of education** means, subject to subsection (3), a body referred to in section 162(1)﻿(b) or a body established as a college of education under section 162(2)
   - **combined council** means a body constituted under section 222AM
   - **Commission** means the Tertiary Education Commission established under section 159C
-  - **constitutents** , in relation to an institution, means the people who (by virtue of section 163) constitute it
+  - **constituents** , in relation to an institution, means the people who (by virtue of section 163) constitute it
   - **council** , in relation to an institution, means the body that governs the institution in accordance with section 165
   - **designated polytechnic** ,—
     (a) after 28 February 2010 and before 1 May 2010, means a polytechnic designated for the purposes of Part 15A by the Governor-General by Order in Council: